-Please note that this is an LGBT film festival, and all entries should be by, for, about or of significant interest to gay, lesbian, bisexual, transgender or intersex audiences, and must have been completed within 2 years prior to the submission deadline (That is they must have been completed between 1 July 2015 and 1 July 2017).
+Please note that as an LGBT film festival, and all entries should be by, for, about or of significant interest to gay, lesbian, bisexual, transgender or intersex audiences.

 The Iris Prize:

 The winner of the Iris Prize 2018 will receive the largest LGBT short film prize in the world - £30,000 to make another short film in the UK, benefiting from the very best filming equipment and facilities.
 They will also be invited to Cardiff to sit on the 2019 Iris Prize International Jury.